Fresnel lens: Lighthouse lens sizes

 Fresnel designed six sizes of lighthouse lenses, divided into four orders based on their size and focal length.
-In modern use, these are classified as first through sixth order.
+The 3rd and 4th orders were sub-divided into "large" and "small".
+In modern use, the orders are classified as first through sixth order.
 An intermediate size between third and fourth order was added later, as well as sizes above first order and below sixth.

 A first-order lens has a focal length of 920 mm and stands about 2.59 m high, and 1.8 m wide.
 The smallest (sixth) order has a focal length of 150 mm and a height of 433 mm.

 The largest Fresnel lenses are called hyperradiant (or hyper-radial).
 One such lens was on hand when it was decided to build and outfit the Makapuu Point Light in Hawaii.
 Rather than order a new lens, the huge optic construction, 12 ft tall and with over a thousand prisms, was used there.

 Types

 There are two main types of Fresnel lens: imaging and non-imaging.
 Imaging Fresnel lenses use segments with curved cross-sections and produce sharp images, while non-imaging lenses have segments with flat cross-sections, and do not produce sharp images.
 As the number of segments increases, the two types of lens become more similar to each other.
 In the abstract case of an infinite number of segments, the difference between curved and flat segments disappears.